Overview of Content Experiments

 - URL Destination goals

-An experiment that uses a URL Destination goal focuses on getting visitors to view a specific web page.
+An experiment that uses a URL Destination goal focuses on getting users to view a specific web page.

-Use this kind of goal to find out things like how well your test page encourages visitors along a path to a product page, a page that includes the location of your business or pages on which you're selling ads.
+Use this kind of goal to find out things like how well your test pages encourages users along a path to a product page, a page that includes the location of your business, or pages on which you're selling ads.

 - Event goals

-An experiment that uses an event goal focuses on getting visitors to perform a specific action on a page.
+An experiment that uses an event goal focuses on getting users to perform a specific action on a page.

-Use this kind of goal to find out things like how well your test page encourages visitors to sign up for a newsletter, view a video or click Add to Basket for a product.
+Use this kind of goal to find out things like how well your test pages encourages users to sign up for a newsletter, view a video, or click Add to Cart for a product.

-Use this kind of goal to see how well your test pages encourage visitors to spend at least the minimum amount of time you want on your site.
-For example, if you're running a news site, you want to see that visitors are spending enough time to read the articles, and enough time to validate the rates you charge for advertisements.
+Use this kind of goal to see how well your test pages encourage users to spend at least the minimum amount of time you want on your site.
+For example, if you're running a news site, you want to see that users are spending enough time to read the articles, and enough time to validate the rates you charge for advertisements.

-Like visit-duration goals, pages-per-visit goals help you understand whether visitors are consuming the amount of content that you want.
+Like session-duration goals, pages-per-session goals help you understand whether users are consuming the amount of content you want.
 Are they browsing enough product pages; are they reading articles in the political, sports, and lifestyle sections?

-In order to use E-commerce metrics in an experiment, you must have e-commerce tracking enabled for Creating Custom Alerts.
+In order to use ecommerce metrics in an experiment, you must have Ecommerce Tracking enabled for that view.